ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Remote/kvm-tutorial.rst

 Starting Resources on KVM Guest
 ###############################

-The commands below demonstrate how resources can be executed on both the guest node and the cluster node.
+The following example demonstrates that resources can be run on the guest node in the exact same way as on the cluster nodes.

-Create a few Dummy resources.
-Dummy resources are real resource agents used just for testing purposes.
-They actually execute on the host they are assigned to just like an apache server or database would, except their execution just means a file was created.
-When the resource is stopped, that the file it created is removed.
+Create a few ``Dummy`` resources.
+A ``Dummy`` resource is a real resource that actually executes operations on its assigned node.
+However, these operations are trivial (creating, deleting, or checking the existence of an empty or small file), so ``Dummy`` resources are ideal for testing purposes. ``Dummy`` resources use the ``ocf:heartbeat:Dummy`` or ``ocf:pacemaker:Dummy`` resource agent.

 .. code-block:: none